klajo4/burgfalkenscenery/README.md

-# This is a fork of Cornelius Munz' repository "burgfalkenscenery"
+# Aerofly RC7 Scenery Burgfalken
-Its purpose is, to add some proper collision objects.
+This is a fork of Cornelius Munz's repository "burgfalkenscenery" Its purpose is, to add some proper collision objects.

 ## Remarks